agrc/ArcGisServerPermissionsProxy/ReadMe.md

 ## Initial Setup

 Make request to Create Application.
-ArcGIS erver roles and users are created.
+ArcGIS server roles and users are created.

 Add roles to folders/services in ArcGIS server as needed.